 - Acceptance criteria for in-process sampling should be based on development studies or historical data.

-- Stringency for in-process control varies as less stringent at early stages while more stringent at the final stages.
+- The stringency of in-process control varies as it is less stringent in the early stages while more stringent in the final stages.

 - Qualified production personnel should perform in-process controls without quality unit approval if tunings are made within pre-established limits approved by Quality unit (s).